less/more/README.markdown

 	Less::More.compression = true

-If you're on a read-only file system, you can turn page caching off and use Cache-Control headers.
-This option is on by default on Heroku (see separate section).

-	Less::More.page_cache = false

 More inserts headers in the generated CSS files, letting people know that the file is in fact generated and shouldn't be edited directly.
 This is by default only enabled in development mode.
 You can disable this behavior if you want to.

 	Less::More.header = false